Enugu (city): Sports

-The Enugu Rangers, a first-division professional league association football team, is Enugu's home team that plays in the Nigerian Premier League and are based in the Nnamdi Azikiwe Stadium.
+Enugu Rangers, are a first-division team of the Nigerian Premier League in Enugu, home to the Nnamdi Azikiwe Stadium.
 Former Rangers players include Jay-Jay Okocha and Taribo West.
 Enugu's main sports centre is the Nnamdi Azikiwe Stadium, named after Nnamdi Azikiwe, the first president of Nigeria.
 The stadium remained the centre of sports for the whole of the Eastern Region until the Nigerian Civil War broke out.
 At the war's end the stadium was refurbished.
 Enugu was a host for the 2009 FIFA U-17 World Cup games (24 October – 15 November) alongside Calabar and five other Nigerian cities with matches taking place at the Nnamdi Azikiwe Stadium.
 Its hosting of the FIFA U-17 World Cup benefited Enugu through the renovation of the Nnamdi Azikiwe Stadium, having had such things as a new artificial surface laid.
 City's Top flight Football Team Enugu Rangers won the Nigerian Professional Football League in 2016.